DAPL provide a number of different opportunities for people looking to volunteer:

 Volunteer counselling at DAPL is both demanding and very rewarding.
 Striving to provide the best therapeutic support for our clients we now only accept volunteers who are qualified to diploma level in counselling.
 We have a rigorous interview process and a limited number of places.
 In return for giving your time freely we are offering a package of support that will compliment your needs as an ethical practitioner:

-- External Supervision
+- Free Supervision

-- Internal Managerial Supervision
+- Internal Managerial Support

 We adapt and tailor our services to keep pace with the evolving needs of the communities in which we work, working closely with many partner agencies and bringing therapeutic consideration to care plans and support packages.